 Self drive hire insurance is a specific insurance for vehicle hire companies.
 Businesses that want to rent out their vehicle(s) must have an insurance policy to cover them when a vehicle is out on-hire and give cover when it’s not on-hire as well.
 Something a standard vehicle policy cannot offer.
 A vehicle rental company must have self-drive hire insurance.

 We can arrange self-drive hire insurance for most types of vehicle including motorhomes, motor caravans, campervans, horseboxes, splitter vans, everyday car and van rental.
-We can also consider some prestige vehicles and supercars, although these are subject to more stringent terms and conditions.

 Fully comprehensive insurance will cover your vehicle if it is involved in an accident.
 You are covered for damage caused to other peoples’ vehicles/property or for injuries they sustain.
 In addition you are also covered for the loss of, or the damage caused to, your vehicle by fire or theft as well as any damage your vehicle sustains in an accident or for any damage caused by vandalism.